armory/documentation/_spinnaker/install_dinghy.md

 ### Other Options
 #### Fiat

-If you have Fiat enabled, add the following option `--fiat-user "your-service-account"`.
-The service account has to be in a group that has read/write access to the pipelines you will be updating.
-If you have app specific permissions configured in your spinnaker application, make sure the service account is added.
-If you need to create a new service account, here are the [instructions](https://www.spinnaker.io/setup/security/authorization/service-accounts/#creating-service-accounts)
+If Fiat is enabled, add the following option: `--fiat-user "your-service-account"`.
+Note that the service account has to be in a group that has read/write access to the pipelines you will be updating.

+If you have app specific permissions configured in Spinnaker, make sure you add the service account.
+For information on how to create a service account, click [here](https://www.spinnaker.io/setup/security/authorization/service-accounts/#creating-service-accounts).

 #### Custom Filename

-If you want to change the name of the file that describes pipelines, add the following option `--dinghyfile-name "your-name-here"`
+If you want to change the name of the file that describes pipelines, add the following option: `--dinghyfile-name "your-name-here"`.

 #### Disabling Locks

-If you want to disable lock pipelines in the UI before overwriting changes, add `--autolock-pipelines false`
+If you want to disable lock pipelines in the UI before overwriting changes, add the following option: `--autolock-pipelines false`.

 #### Slack Notifications